Magnifying glass over a map showing where delta 8 gummies are legal. Magnifying glass over a map showing where delta 8 gummies are legal.

 This is where the legal "loophole" for Delta-8 comes in.
 Since Delta-8 can be extracted from legally cultivated hemp, it falls under the bill's protection.
 The law’s focus on Delta-9 THC levels means that other cannabinoids, regardless of their effects, are considered legal hemp products.
 This is the foundation upon which the entire Delta-8 market is built.
 However, the bill also gave states the authority to create their own, stricter laws, which is why Delta-8 isn't legal everywhere.

-What the FDA and DEA Say
+What Do the FDA and DEA Think?

 When it comes to federal oversight, the DEA and the FDA have different priorities.
 The DEA, which handles drug enforcement, has acknowledged that the 2018 Farm Bill legalized hemp derivatives.
 In an official letter, the agency confirmed that cannabinoids from hemp are not controlled substances, as long as they don't exceed the 0.3% Delta-9 THC threshold.
 From a purely legal standpoint, this was a major win for the Delta-8 industry.